Reese Witherspoon: 1991–2000: Early work and breakthrough

 In 1998, Witherspoon had major roles in three films: Overnight Delivery, Pleasantville and Twilight.
 In Pleasantville, she starred with Tobey Maguire in a tale about 1990s teenage siblings who are magically transported into the setting of a 1950s television series.
 She portrayed Jennifer, the sister of Maguire's character who is mainly concerned about appearances, relationships and popularity.
 Her performance earned her praise and garnered her the Young Hollywood Award for Best Female Breakthrough Performance.
-Director Gary Ross applauded her efforts saying, "she commits to a character so completely and she understands comedy".
+Director Gary Ross applauded her efforts, saying "she commits to a character so completely and she understands comedy".

-A year later, Witherspoon co-starred with Alessandro Nivola in the drama thriller Best Laid Plans; she played Lissa, a woman who schemes with her lover Nick to escape a small dead-end town.
+In 1999, Witherspoon co-starred with Alessandro Nivola in the drama thriller Best Laid Plans; she played Lissa, a woman who schemes with her lover Nick to escape a small dead-end town.
 Also in 1999, she co-starred with Sarah Michelle Gellar and Ryan Phillippe in the drama Cruel Intentions, a modern version of the 18th-century French novel Les Liaisons Dangereuses.
 The critic for San Francisco Chronicle praised her performance as Annette Hargrove: "Witherspoon is especially good in the least flashy role, and even when called upon to make a series of cute devilish faces, she pulls it off."
 She also appeared in a music video by Marcy Playground for the film's soundtrack.
 Next, she appeared in Election (1999) opposite Matthew Broderick, based on Tom Perrotta's novel of the same name.
 For her portrayal of Tracy Flick, she earned acclaim and her first nominations in the Golden Globes and in the Independent Spirit Awards.
 She also won the Best Actress Award from the National Society of Film Critics and the Online Film Critics Society.
 Witherspoon received a rank on the list of 100 Greatest Film Performances of All Time by Premiere.
 Director Alexander Payne said "She's [Witherspoon] got that quality that men find attractive, while women would like to be her friend.
 But that's just the foundation.
 Nobody else is as funny or brings such charm to things.
 She can do anything."

-Following the success of Election, Witherspoon struggled to find work due to typecasting.
+After the success of Election, Witherspoon struggled to find work due to typecasting.
 "I think because the character I played was so extreme and sort of shrewish—people thought that was who I was, rather than me going in and creating a part.
 I would audition for things and I'd always be the second choice—studios never wanted to hire me and I wasn't losing the parts to big box office actresses but to ones who I guess people felt differently about", she said.
 In 2000, Witherspoon had a supporting role in American Psycho as Patrick Bateman's trophy girlfriend, and made a cameo appearance in Little Nicky as the mother of the Antichrist.
 She also made a guest appearance in the sixth season of Friends as Rachel Green's sister Jill.